aswanthabam/Vehicle-Detection/README.md

 ## Setup and Running

-- First clone the repo.
+- First clone the repo. and move to the folder
     ```bash
     git clone https://github.com/aswanthabam/Vehicle-Detection
+    cd Vehicle-Detection
     ```
 - Make sure you installed Docker, get installation instructions from [here](https://docs.docker.com/engine/install/)
 - Then use docker compose to run the server, First build